West40 Community Resources in West Cook County

 Southern Illinois Healthcare Foundation (SIHF Healthcare)

-Southern Illinois Healthcare Foundation (SIHF Healthcare) provides mental health, healthcare and health insurance enrollment assistance.
-SIHF Healthcare offers dedicated primary care providers and health centers in various communities.
-It also accepts most insurance plans and offers a sliding fee scale so everyone can access quality care.
+Southern Illinois Healthcare Foundation (SIHF Healthcare) provides services in central and southwestern Illinois, including family medicine, behavioral health, obstetrics and gynecology, pediatrics and dental services for children.
+It also offers health insurance enrollment assistance and dedicated primary care providers and health centers in various communities.
+SIHF Healthcare accepts most insurance plans and offers a sliding fee scale so everyone can access quality care.

 SIHF Healthcare offers community health centers and resources in Alton, Arthur, Belleville, Bethalto, Bunker Hill, Centreville, Charleston, Collinsville, East St Louis, Effingham, Fairmont City, Granite City, Greenup, Mattoon, Millstadt, O’Fallon, Olney, Red Bud, Salem, Swansea and Vandalia.
 Resources include: